jmtd/wildfly/README.md

 The simplest and cleanest way to deploy an application to WildFly running in a container started from the `jboss/wildfly` image is to use the deployment scanner method mentioned above.

 To do this you just need to extend the `jboss/wildfly` image by creating a new one.
 Place your application inside the `deployments/` directory with the `ADD` command (but make sure to include the trailing slash on the deployment folder path, [more info](https://docs.docker.com/reference/builder/#add)).
+Make sure that the `jboss` user owns the application.
 You can also do the changes to the configuration (if any) as additional steps (`RUN` command).

 [A simple example](https://github.com/goldmann/wildfly-docker-deployment-example) was prepared to show how to do it, but the steps are following: